ember-learn/ember-blog/source/2020-03-27-the-ember-times-issue-141.md

 Feeder is a news manager that tracks any online source you choose and bundles it into an easy-to-digest reading experience.
 The Corona Dashboard is built using Feeder's regular stack that ingests public RSS feeds and filters on a set of keywords.

-[Erik Rothoff Andersson (@erkie)](https://github.com/erkie) from Feeder shares their experience with Ember with the Times:
+[Erik Rothoff Andersson (@erkie)](https://github.com/erkie) shares Feeder's experience with Ember with the Times:

 > We started at Ember 2.10 and are now at Ember 3.14 and counting.
-It's so cool for that the upgrades help to educate us how to become better developers.
+It's so cool that the upgrades help to educate us how to become better developers.
 One striking thing is the a11y template linting rules that promote best practices.
 I had no idea about those things, but now I do!
 So thanks Ember.
 >
 > We've used pods since the start, but I got tripped up by all the tabs in Atom being called `component.js`, or `template.hbs`, which is why I developed the [Atom addon Ember tabs](https://atom.io/packages/ember-tabs).
 Was really happy when scrolling through ember-cli docs one day and found it mentioned [here](https://ember-cli.com/user-guide/#atom).
 So far I haven't kept up to date with the module unification, but it seems promising!
 >